.jpg)

 Hormonal changes after 40 are gradual.
 But what really changes is your ability to tolerate cumulative stress.

-Work pressure, poor sleep, under-fuelling, these all reduce your bodies ability to adapt.
+Work pressure, poor sleep, under-fuelling, these all reduce your bodies ability to adapt (and even lose fat).
 Busy professionals often struggle by stacking training stress on top of life stress without adjusting recovery, creating a deficit you cant train through.

 What this means for your training: